Designing a thermodynamically stable and intrinsically ductile refractory alloy: Results and Discussion

+The $\gamma_{usfe}$ calculation of solid solutions using DFT, is bound to have errors due to the change in local chemistry while the interface is being sheared and due to the stoichiometry of the shearing interface.
+The magnitude of this error could alter conclusions, hence an estimate of this error is important while making comparison across alloys.
+Here we have estimated the maximum error that gets introduced, and discuss ways to minimize it, making our conclusions reliable.
+The $\gamma_{usfe}$ of an alloy is strongly influenced by its pure metal constituents.
+To better understand how pure metal's $\gamma_{usfe}$ value affect the $\gamma_{usfe}$ of the alloy, the $\gamma_{usfe}$ of similar slip systems should be taken into consideration.
+In present study some of the pure metals have HCP crystal structure and the alloys are considered in BCC structure.
+Therefore, for both the crystal structures, the $\gamma_{usfe}$ of equivalent slip system should be considered.

-Refractory equiatomic binary alloys made from Group-IV (Ti, Zr, Hf), Group-V(V, Nb, Ta), Group-VI(Mo, W), and Group-VII(Re) elements are studied.
-The DFT-based workflow to calculate lattice parameter, enthalpy of formation, root mean squared lattice distortion, unstable stacking fault energy, and surface energy is presented in Figure \ref{fig:flowchart}.
-The results are shown in the form of heat maps in Figures \ref{fig:heat maps} and \ref{fig:heatmapD}.
-Additional information can be found in supplementary information document.
+To address these shortcomings which we found in the literature, a DFT-based workflow is developed to calculate lattice parameter (a,c), enthalpy of formation ($\Delta E_f$), unstable stacking-fault energy ($\gamma_{usfe}$), and surface energy ($\gamma_s$) (Figure \ref{fig:flowchart}).
+The workflow is elaborated further in the subsequent sections.
+The results are shown in the form of heat maps in Figure \ref{fig:heat maps}.
+Additional information can be found in the supplementary file.